 Peat moss has been the default for decades.
 But coco coir is rapidly replacing it in commercial facilities across Ontario, BC, and Alberta.
 This guide breaks down exactly why — and when peat moss might still make sense for your operation.

 Coco coir is made from the fibrous husk of coconut shells — a natural by-product of the coconut industry.
 After processing, it's compressed into bricks, chips, or loose bags and shipped worldwide.
 What was once agricultural waste is now one of the most popular growing media in professional horticulture.
+For a full breakdown of how it's manufactured, its different types, and every commercial use case, see our complete coco coir guide.

 It comes in three forms, each with different properties: